Hybrid tables

 Unistore architecture

 Hybrid tables leverage a row store as the primary data store to provide excellent operational query performance.
 When you write to a hybrid table, the data is written directly into the row store.
 Data is asynchronously copied into object storage in order to provide better performance and workload isolation for large scans without affecting your ongoing operational workloads.
-Some data may also be cached in columnar format on your warehouse in order to provide better performance on analytical queries.
+Some data may also be cached in columnar format on your warehouse in order to provide better performance for analytical queries.
 You simply execute SQL statements against the logical hybrid table and the Snowflake query optimizer decides where to read data from in order to provide the best performance.
 You get one consistent view of your data without needing to worry about the underlying infrastructure.

 Note